-Join leading figures from medicine, public health, urban design, and architecture to explore innovative frameworks for driving value at the intersection of health care and the built environment.
-Leveraging insights from top Harvard Medical School Executive Education and MIT Center for Real Estate faculty, you’ll develop a strategic vision for building projects that create value, promote healthy living, support aging-in-place, and produce communities that thrive.
+The way we live is changing.
+Join leading figures from medicine, public health, urban design, and architecture to explore innovative frameworks for improving life through strategies that combine health care and the built environment.
+Leveraging insights from top Harvard Medical School Executive Education and MIT Center for Real Estate faculty, you’ll develop a strategic vision for positively impacting the future of living by building projects that create value, promote healthy living, support aging-in-place, and produce communities that thrive.

 The next revolution in real estate has arrived: health-centered communities.
 This emerging opportunity is not only the result of persistent disruption caused by the pandemic, but also due to shifting demographics, technological advances, new health care delivery models, and evolving real estate trends.
 Millennials are pursuing better work/life balance and physical environments that support their well-being.
 At the same time, baby boomers are seeking convenient, affordable, aging-in-place options.

 In recent years, emerging medical evidence about how the built environment impacts health—including chronic illnesses—has heightened interest in health-centered communities.
 And now, COVID has upended conventional thinking about urban vs. suburban planning, and residential and commercial real estate.
 This confluence of medical and real estate trends provides opportunities for new developments and products that will benefit society.